dunglas/mercure/README.md

 #### 401 Unauthorized

+* Check the logs written by the hub on `stderr`, they contain the exact reason why the token has been rejected
 * Be sure to set a **secret key** (and not a JWT) in `JWT_KEY` (or in `SUBSCRIBER_JWT_KEY` and `PUBLISHER_JWT_KEY`)
 * If the secret key contains special characters, be sure to escape them properly, especially if you set the environment variable in a shell, or in a YAML file (Kubernetes...)
 * The publisher always needs a valid JWT, even if `ALLOW_ANONYMOUS` is set to `1`, this JWT **must** have a property named `publish` and containing an array of targets ([example](https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZXJjdXJlIjp7InB1Ymxpc2giOltdfX0.473isprbLWLjXmAaVZj6FIVkCdjn37SQpGjzWws-xa0))